 Mr. Vanker noted the diverse views around this issue and that the Task Force had noted that stature goes to the heart of the role of the EQ reviewer.
 He also noted that reliance on an external reviewer is not automatic and that proposed ISQM 1 (Revised) provides guidance on how firms deal with ‘service providers’ such as an external EQ reviewer.

-Performance of the Review
+Performance of the Engagement Quality Review

 Representatives and Observers commented as follows: